peer-open-source/xara-docs/source/user/manual/model/pattern.rst

 .. _pattern:

-Pattern Command
+Pattern
-***************
+*******

 The pattern command is used to construct a LoadPattern and add it to the Domain.
-Each LoadPattern in OpenSees has a TimeSeries associated with it.
+Each LoadPattern has a TimeSeries associated with it.
 In addition it may contain ElementLoads, NodalLoads and SinglePointConstraints.
 Some of these SinglePoint constraints may be associated with GroundMotions.

 The command has the following form: